Dillona25/My-Portfolio/README.md

 This project is my portfolio website.
 Here you can find out more about me, the work I do, and my brackground!
 <br>
 The project was made using React.js and tailwind css to create a smooth and amazing UI.
-It features multiple modals, a form that is fully validated and a projects section where the user can actually filter projects by the tech stack.
+It features multiple modals, a form that is fully validated and a projects section where the user can filter projects by the tech stack.
+In the future Id love to add a backend for Admins to make it easier to add and store projects without having to touch the code base.

 # Images from the project